 An artist can elect to use a consistent panel size all the same throughout a project or utilize a variety of sizes to impact pacing and tone.
-This is the second part of a five part series discussing a comic page’s panel layout.
+This is the second part of a four-part series discussing a comic page’s panel layout.

 Small Panel Size